-It's really up to you when it comes to which cheese to stuff these samosas with.
-Some people like stretchy, melty cheese, and others like soft and crumbly cheeses.
-I sometimes make a big batch of cheese samosas with different fillings, and I like to use a couple of different cheese.
-You can even mix a couple of different cheeses together.
+- Cheese: I usually use Syrian msannara cheese for this recipe, but it's really up to you when it comes to which cheese to stuff these samosas with.
+Some people like stretchy, melty cheese, like mozzarella, and others like soft and crumbly cheese, like feta.

-Here are some options that I love using:
+Here are some cheese options that I love using: